CDL-Quantum/CohortProject_2022/Week2_VQE/README.md

 A real Hamiltonian, which is a hermitian operator, must be symmetric.
 There should also be an even number of $\hat\sigma_y$'s acting on each qubit.

-### (3) Pros and cons of Bravyi-Kitaev vs Jordan-Wigner
+### (3) Pros and cons of Bravyi-Kitaev (BK) compared to Jordan-Wigner (JW) encoding

-Pros: Reduction of gates, especially for entangled gates although trotterization may absorb some of the reduction.
+***Pros***: Reduction of gate count, especially for entangled gates, although trotterization may absorb some of the reduction.

-Cons: Information is more non-local.
+***Cons***: BK compromises on the locality of occupation number with that on the parity information.
+In JW, the occupation number of a spin orbital is stored locally and the parity nonlocally; but in BK, the orbitals store partial sums of occupation numbers.
+The qubit operators are also considerably more complicated in BK than in JW.

 ## Task 3: Unitary transformations